honglizhaobob/dl-hidimuq/notes/large_deviation/A_Kinetic_Monte_Carlo_Approach_for_Simulating_Cascading_Transmission_Line_Failure.md

 $$x^* = \text{argmin}_{x\in \partial D_l}\mathcal{H}(x)$$.

 * Kinetic Monte Carlo: event-based simulation of the stochastic dynamical systems with computational time independent of temperature $\tau$ (advantage: numerical integration of the high dimensional system is expensive at low temp.)
-	- simulations carried out using depth-first search to traverse "likely" failing edges in the connectivity graph.
+	- simulations carried out using depth-first search to traverse "likely" failing edges in the connectivity graph, and solving a sequence of NLPs (see equation (3.1abc)).
 The likelihood is based on unconditional failure rates, which paper argues is a sufficient approximation under the assumption that <u>cascading failure is rare</u>, though conditional failure rate is more precise.

 Limitations
 ---
-* Small noise regime, low temperature
+* Small noise regime, low temperature, system is lossless
 * Did not solve conditional failure problem, which is of practical interest, as well as the **conditional exit rate**.
 	- Section 3.1 explored the approximation of conditional failure rate using unconditional ones